-- Sefton Independent Domestic Violence Advisors [IDVA]- they offer free crisis intervention support to high risk victims of domestic abuse, provide practical help including safety planning for the whole family, support through the Criminal Justice System, and home security checks.
+- Sefton Safer Families Practice Hub are part of Sefton Council IFD working with children and their families to address domestic abuse. - Sefton Independent Domestic Violence Advisors [IDVA]- they offer free crisis intervention support to high risk victims of domestic abuse, provide practical help including safety planning for the whole family, support through the Criminal Justice System, and home security checks.
 They work with male and female victims aged 16+ and work with victims even if they choose to remain in their relationship.
 They can be contacted by phone on 0151 934 5142 between Monday and Friday 9.00am until 5.00pm or at IDVA.Team@sefton.gov.uk - Sefton Women & Children's Aid [SWACA] they help women, young people and children survive the impact of domestic violence and abuse by giving free practical and emotional support.
 SWACA will see people in the community, including the family and well-being centres.
 They also work with young people who are experiencing relationship abuse.
-They can be contacted on 0151 922 8606 or help@swaca.com

-- Rape and Sexual Abuse Centre (RASA)- they provide essential crisis and therapeutic support to individuals of all ages who have been affected by sexual violence at any time in their lives.
+They can be contacted on 0151 922 8606 or help@swaca.com - Rape and Sexual Abuse Centre (RASA) they provide essential crisis and therapeutic support to individuals of all ages who have been affected by sexual violence at any time in their lives.
 This includes specialised counselling, support and an Independent Sexual Violence Advocacy (ISVA) service, which includes support through the Criminal Justice process.
 They also provide an opportunity to give anonymous intelligence in relation to sexual violence if an individual does not want to make a formal complaint.
 They operate a help line on Tuesdays and Thursdays 6pm until 8pm, Friday 12noon until 2pm, Sunday 10am until 3pm.
-They can be contacted on 0151 558 1801 or sefton@rasamerseyside.org - Operation Encompass Scheme- Sefton in partnership with Merseyside Police are part of the Operation Encompass Scheme.
-As an Operation Encompass school, we are alert to the indicators of abuse, and we have a planned approach to supporting children in a proactive way.
-We do this by one to one support for pupils and the offer of referral to external agencies e.g. school counsellor if appropriate. - Other advice on identifying children who are affected by domestic abuse and how they can be helped is available at: https://www.sefton.gov.uk/advice-benefits/crime-and- emergencies/domestic-abuse.aspx - NSPCC-UK domestic-abuse signs symptoms effects - Refuge what is domestic violence/effects of domestic violence on children - Safelives: young people and domestic abuse - Disrespect Nobody https://www.disrespectnobody.co.uk/relationship-abuse/what-is-relationship-abuse/
+They can be contacted on 0151 558 1801 or sefton@rasamerseyside.org - Operation Encompass Scheme Our school is part of the Operation Encompass Scheme which is a national police and education early intervention safeguarding partnership which supports children and young people who experience Domestic Violence and Abuse, and which is in place in every police force in England and Wales.
+Children were recognised as victims of domestic abuse in their own right in the 2021 Domestic Abuse Act.